 How did the current exhibition in Tokyo come about?

 Montana Colors JP (a graffiti spray distributor) has always supported my art and I really thank them for everything.
 I got an invitation from them for a solo show and we arranged it.
 They have also organized me to do some murals inside Tokyo.
-Makoto and Kenshiro are doing a great art job in Tokyo.
+Makoto and Kenshiro are doing a great

 The exhibition will take place at Kojimachi Gallery.
 I will show a variety of studio works and a special new project with the use of calligraphy.
 Unfortunately I cannot ship many of my artworks because the destination is quite far from Greece.
 After that, trips inside Japan will follow for new murals in the Tokyo area and Hiroshima.